kwilliamson34/arch-upskill/posts/compiling.md

 - TypeScript
 - Sass/Less

-### Tailwind PostCSS

-It is a tool for transforming CSS with JavaScript; The end of global CSS.

-CSS Modules provide localized scoping and automatic class name generation, while PostCSS offers a plugin system and the ability to perform various transformations on your CSS code.

 Sass and Less are two popular preprocessors that extend the capabilities of CSS.
 They allow you to use variables, mixins, functions, nesting, inheritance, and other features that make your code more readable and maintainable.
 They also have their own syntax, which requires you to compile your code into plain CSS before sending it to the browser.

+### Tailwind

+Tailwind CSS is a utility-first CSS framework that provides a set of pre-defined CSS classes you can leverage when styling your HTML elements.
+While highly customizable, the initial set of classes makes for quick prototyping and sweeping standardization.

+### Tailwind PostCSS

+PostCSS is a tool for transforming CSS with JavaScript.
+It offers a plugin system and the ability to perform various transformations on your CSS code.

 PostCSS is not a preprocessor, but a postprocessor.
 That means it does not have its own syntax, but instead uses standard CSS and modifies it with plugins.
+PostCSS takes a CSS file and provides an API to analyze and modify its rules (by transforming them into an Abstract Syntax Tree).
+This API can then be used by plugins to do a lot of useful things, e.g., to find errors automatically, or to insert vendor prefixes.

+For example, this project includes the `@tailwind base;` directive in the global css file, and the `text-xl` class in several components.
+Both are postprocessed into simple CSS at build time.

+There are performance benefits of PostCSS:

+- JIT (Just-in-Time): Tailwind v2.1 only generates the styles that are declared in your template files, ensuring that unused classes don't exist in production.
+- Purging: Tailwind restricts various CSS idiosyncrasies and keeps the user within its token and class ecosystem, providing full predictability for [PurgeCSS](https://purgecss.com/) to safely remove unused code.
+- Config-less Optimization and Compatibility: Tailwind uses minification and compression to deliver optimized CSS bundles.

 ### Tailwind Setup